 Online Learning or Online Courses

-Both of our Writing Centers also serve Online Learning students.
-If you're a Online Learning student and would like to get assistance, click the link below to register and/or make an appointment.
+Our Writing Centers also serve Online Learning students.
+If you're an Online Learning student and would like to get assistance, click the link below to register and/or make an appointment.
 You may choose to meet a consultant on-line in a chat room or upload a paper via e-tutoring.
 If you choose e-tutoring, one of our consultants will write back to you, typically within a day during the regular school year.